 Andre and Elsbeth Bollier immigrated from Basel, Switzerland to Kansas City in June of 1955, and opened typical a Swiss Confiserie south of the Country Club Plaza at 5018 Main Street in Kansas City, Missouri in October of that year.
 Andre's quickly became a Kansas City tradition.

 Over the years, a tea room serving a light Swiss style luncheon was added and franchises open in California, Colorado and Texas.
 Andre's daughter Brigitte and husband Kevin opened Andre's Confiserie Suisse in Overland Park, Kansas in 2002.

-Andre's Rivaz Tearoom serves only Monday - Saturday lunch, and the menu is limited to a couple of sandwiches, Quiche Lorraine, cheese pie and a daily special.
+Andre's Rivaz Tearoom serves only Monday - Saturday lunch, and the menu is limited to a Quiche Lorraine, cheese pie and a couple of daily specials.
+Visit the Tearoom web site for the menu.
 Andre's authentic Swiss lunches served 11AM - 2:30PM.
-Desserts and beverages are served from 10-4.
-Lunch including entree, coffee or tea, vegetable, salad and dessert is $14.95 including sales tax.
+Desserts and beverages are served from 11-4.
+Lunch including entree, coffee or tea, vegetable, salad and dessert is $19.30 including sales tax.

 Expect to wait for a table even if you arrive early.
 But during my recent visit the wait was short and the line never had more than a few people.
 Dining is available inside and out.
 Large windows make the inside bright and friendly.

-A middle aged man like me can still enjoy Andre's, but it really is designed to appeal more to ladies.
-Typically only a few men (and fewer children) are lunching at Andre's
+An older man like me can still enjoy Andre's, but it really is designed to appeal more to ladies.
+When we have dines there, typically only a few men (and fewer children) are lunching at Andre's

 But the Confiserie Suisse appeals to everyone: chocolate candies, French pastries and tortes, all made at the two Andre's locations.
 A video playing in the background shows the candy making process.
 Many of Andre's products can be purchased online.